samqi/legisdata/README.md

 # LegisData Repository

 ## Quickstart
-This is the LegisData repository which will hold the code for Legislative Data codes & services.
+This is the LegisData repository which will hold the code for Legislative Data codes & services. some changes here

 ## Setting up the development environment